Understand the difference between “record” and “image” and avoid confusion when you research your family or ancestors.

 A record is the physical documentation that certifies a life event.
 Examples include records of a birth, death, baptism, or marriage.

 A record can be a single certificate with the name of your ancestor.
-The record can also contain names of witness or participants in the event.
+The record can also contain names of witnesses or participants in the event.

 A record can be only a line or two, or a family grouping in a ledger or register.
 The record, in this case, is not the entire ledger or register.
 The record is the specific entry for a life event.